buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

 ``path``
     Value is a string.
-    It represents the file path relative to the builder’s basedir.
+    It specifies a path of a file to delete.
-    Worker removes (deletes) the file ``path``.

     If command succeeded, worker sends ``rc`` value 0 as an ``update`` message ``args`` key-value pair.